It's time to take sales enablement back to basics and dive into our first lesson: Enablement metrics 101.

 Quota attainment

-We all look at this but if 75% of your sales team is not at 75% of their year-to-date quota or better, then perhaps we should look into this a bit more and where we could potentially influence the sales process to get everyone to quota.
-I'll walk you through an example shortly.
+We all look at this – but if 75% of your sales team is not at 75% of their year-to-date quota or better, then it's time to look into it a bit more closely.

 Contribution consistency

-This is a personal favorite and something we started doing at Axiom last year was measuring this.
-You can do it in a couple of different ways.
+This is a personal favorite and something we started doing in a previous role was measuring this metric.
+You can track this in a couple of different ways.

-At Axiom, we expected our sellers to bring in two new deals every month.
-We would track in a given quarter, how many months did our sellers win a deal.
-If they did all three, 100%, 66%, 33%, or zero.
+In that previous role, we expected our sellers to bring in three new deals every month.
+In a given quarter, we would track how many months our sellers won a deal, and how close they got to bringing in all three – so either 100%, 66%, 33%, or zero.

 Quota attainment is a good story, contribution consistency is an even better one.